 Key cycle indicators

-The cycle indicators are evaluated to gauge whether the economy is overheating and if financial conditions are becoming restrictive for growth.
-These determine our overall assessment of where we are in the cycle.
+The cycle indicators gauge whether the economy is overheating and if financial conditions are restricting growth.
+These determine our assessment of where we are in the cycle.

 Growth (relative to potential)